TomSpencerLondon/Consumer-Contract-Testing/README.md

-We run the consumer contract tests with:
+We run the provider contract tests with:
 ```bash
 mvn clean test
 ```